-When you touch-off your fare is automatically deducted from your card balance, and displayed along with your remaining balance.
+When you tap off, your fare is automatically deducted from your card balance.
+The card reader will display your fare, along with your remaining balance.

-Remember, if you forget to touch on or off, you may be charged a fixed fare at the end of your trip.
+If you forget to tap on or off, you may be charged a fixed fare at the end of your trip.

 Card reader sounds and lights

-The sound and lights will be different depending on your type of card.
+The card reader sound and lights will be different depending on your type of card.

 - a green light and one beep for adult cards

 - an amber light and two beeps for children, seniors and concession cards.